 On the flip-side, there is no need to overspend and end up with excess material sitting around collecting dust.

 Use your calculator to multiply the two measurements.
 For example, a square or rectangular room that has one wall that measures and 8 feet long and a perpendicular wall that is 10 feet long will result in the follow equation.

-8 × 10 = 80
+8 ft × 10 ft = 80 sq ft

 Thus, this room is 80 square feet.

 There are also online square footage measurement tools that can multiply these measurements.